arbois/covguide/content/_index.md

 ---

-This guide is specifically written to help people in the F&B industry reduce the risk of their businesses accidentally spreading Coronavirus (aka Covid-19).
+These two guides are specifically written to help businesses in the F&B industry respond during Coronavirus (aka Covid-19) outbreaks.

 The suggestions here are low/no-cost and are generally good practice—they have also been evaluated by epidemiologists, public health experts, biologists, and doctors.

+### NEW: Coronavirus Guide for Takeout/Delivery Businesses

+This is a guide for restaurants transitioning to takeout/delivery during a coronavirus outbreak.
+To download the most current English version of this guide, [click here (PDF)](https://docs.google.com/document/d/1SZY-puQHYhoyWbuzFz1ZVmy0Tu_IB7grjE86qPKU35c/export?format=pdf).
+To comment on this guide, [click here](https://docs.google.com/document/d/1SZY-puQHYhoyWbuzFz1ZVmy0Tu_IB7grjE86qPKU35c/edit?usp=sharing).

+### General Coronavirus Guide for F&B Businesses

-We'll update the English version of the guide continually to incorporate comments and new developments as we learn more about coronavirus.
+This is a general guide for F&B businesses to reduce their risk of transmitting coronavirus.
+We'll update the English version of the guide continually to incorporate comments and new developments as we learn more about the virus and the disease it causes.

 These are the most current PDF versions of the guide.
 * [English](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/export?format=pdf); [comment here](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/edit?usp=sharing).